-NJSO musicians and MSU singers will record their parts individually from home, and each part will be stitched together to create the finished work for a virtual world premiere on June 8.
+NJSO musicians and MSU singers recorded their parts individually from home, and each part was stitched together to create the finished work for the virtual world premiere on June 22.

 Domínguez—a frequent NJSO summer parks and family concert conductor, and artistic director of the NJSO Youth Orchestras—is an accomplished composer whose works have been performed by some of the most important orchestras and ballet companies in South America.
 Ballet de Santiago premiered his most recent ballet, La Casa de los Espíritus, to acclaim in his native Chile.

 The commission is an extension of NJSO at Home, the Orchestra’s efforts to share original video content from musicians and NJSO concert recordings on social media and the Orchestra’s website.

 “Throughout history, composers have responded to major events of their time, and José Luis’ new work speaks to this unprecedented moment.
 We have all been moved by the ways musicians all over the world have found new ways to connect us from afar, and we are so grateful for the courage and sacrifice of the brave frontline workers meeting the challenges of this pandemic.
 Gratias Tibi expresses all of these emotions through the universal language of music.”

 NJSO Music Director Xian Zhang